Does The Endocannabinoid System Impact Gyno Cancers?

 Increased CB2 Receptors in Gyno Cancer Tissue

-The most important marker for the presence of endometrial carcinoma is increased CB2.
-This is because CB2 receptors are highly expressed in biopsies for this type of cancer, and weakly expressed in healthy tissue.
-CB2 receptors probably play a key role in the regulation of growth and death of cancer cells.
+The most important marker for the presence of endometrial carcinoma is an increase in CB2.
+This is because CB2 receptors have high expressions in biopsies for this type of cancer, and weak expressions in healthy tissue.
+CB2 receptors likely play a key role in the regulation of growth and death of cancer cells.

-A recent study showed that CB2 receptors have a potential role in control of cancer cell growth through the regulation of the mitochondrial function and apoptosis (cell death).
-According to all of these findings, there is no doubt that ECS plays a role in the pathophysiology of the endometrial cancer, and it is imperative that the pharmacological targets for the treatment proceed to the clinical testing phase.
+A recent study — published in the Journal of Ovarian Research (2019) — showed that CB2 receptors have a potential role in control of cancer cell growth through the regulation of the mitochondrial function and apoptosis (cell death).
+According to all of these findings, there is no doubt that ECS plays a role in the pathophysiology of the endometrial cancer.
+So it is imperative that the pharmacological targets for the treatment proceed to the clinical testing phase.

-Furthermore, in the case of the cervical cancer, western blot and RT-PCR have confirmed the presence of the CB1R, CB2R and TRPV1 receptors in the different cervical cancer cell lines.
+Furthermore, in the case of the cervical cancer, western blot and RT-PCR did confirm the presence of the CB1R, CB2R and TRPV1 receptors in the different cervical cancer cell lines.

 Ovarian Cancer Made Worse by Dysfunction in ECS

-For ovarian cancer, the data suggests that anandamide is produced in the ovary, is under hormonal control, and plays a role in all stages of ovulation.
+When it comes to ovarian cancer, this study — published in PLoS One (2009) — suggests that anandamide comes from the ovary, is under hormonal control, and plays a role in all stages of ovulation.
 In addition, aggressive ovarian cancer cells display highly elevated levels of Monoglycerol lipase (MAGL).
 This enzyme breaks down the endoannabinoid 2-AG, which will interfere with reproductive processes.
 It may also cause the body response of increasing concentration of CB2 receptors.

 MAGL regulates a fatty acid network that promotes migration, survival and tumor growth.
 Interestingly, over expression of MAGL in non-aggressive cancer cells re-instates fatty acid networks and increases the aggressiveness of the cancer.